oluyalireuben/Loading-Bar-Animation/README.md

 # Loading Bar Animation

-This repository contains a simple HTML and CSS project for creating a loading bar animation.
+This repository contains a simple HTML and CSS project for creating a loading bar animation. <br>
 The animation represents a loading progress bar with changing colors.

 ### Tech stack
 HTML <br>